MyNamesLex/All-Jams-And-Hackathons/README.md

 (COLLAB) Low Effort Jam #13 -> https://lexingto.itch.io/delivery-driver

 We treated this as a 48 hour game jam as that fitted our schedules the best and the person I was working with on this was doing the programming, because I wanted to better and practice my 3D modelling and audio abilities, he and I both wanted to learn how car physics work so he watched a youtube tutorial and figured it out and wrote a script following the tutorial.
-On the second day, he had some unforeseen issues he had to deal with in real life so I had to do the majority of the programming when I was not expecting too so it was thrown together last second and I could not refine it as much as I wanted to so it turned into a semi complete game.
+On the second day, he had some unforeseen issues he had to deal with in real life so I did the majority of the programming when I was not expecting too so it was thrown together last second and I could not refine it as much as I wanted to so it turned into a semi complete jam game.

 _________________________________________________________________________________________________________________________________________________________________________